Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

 The Sergeant glanced at the screen as if hoping it might come up with some answers on its own.
 ‘Er, no madam.
 I’m simply trying to establish the facts so I can enter them succinctly.
 Also, I’m struggling with where on the form to record karma and witch.’

 Kirby decided he’d leave it there and headed up the stairs.
-For one thing, despite the Desk Sergeant’s obvious scepticism, Kirby had first-hand experience of what in another, less enlightened, time might be called witches and rather closer to home.
+For one thing, despite the Desk Sergeant’s obvious scepticism, Kirby had first-hand experience of what in another, less enlightened, time might be called witches, and rather close to home.

 Chief Inspector Hilary Grantham looked up from the desk, on which was a wood and brass nameplate announcing she was indeed Chief Inspector Hilary Grantham.
 She raised a well-crafted eyebrow.
 ‘Patently.’